 Beef Short Rib Bourguignon

-- Place short ribs in a medium bowl and toss with salt and pepper until evenly coated.
-Add flour and toss until all the pieces of beef are coated.
+- Place the ribs in a large bowl and evenly season with salt and pepper.
+Add the flour and toss to coat.

-- In a large Dutch oven, heat canola oil to high and sear the pieces of beef until all sides are golden brown.
-Remove meat to a plate and let rest.
-Discard hot oil and clean out the pot.
+- In a large Dutch oven, heat the canola oil over high heat.
+In batches, sear the ribs until golden brown on all sides.
+Transfer to a plate and repeat with remaining ribs.
+Discard the excess oil.

-- Place bay leaves, parsley, garlic, peppercorns and juniper berries into cheesecloth bag.
-Add the beef back to the pot along with the Pinot Noir, beef stock, and the bag of spices.
-Bring to a simmer, cover with a lid and place in the oven to cook for two hours.
+- Return the ribs to the pot with the wine, broth, bouquet garni, 1 teaspoon salt, and ½ teaspoon black pepper.
+Bring to a simmer, cover with a lid and place in the oven and cook for 2 hours.

-- Season with salt and pepper and serve over egg noodles, mashed potatoes, rice, or polenta.
+- Serve ladled over egg noodles, mashed potatoes, rice, or polenta.

 This dish tastes even better when served the next day.
 If you decide to make it the day before a party, stop after step 6 and refrigerate the vegetable/bacon mixture and the beef stew separately.
 The next day, preheat the oven to 350˚F. Stir the vegetables into the stew while cool, place the pot in the oven, and rewarm for 1 hour.